-As he raised his own children, he made mistakes.
-He learned.
-He adapted.
-And when his grandchildren arrived, he discovered something profound: the grandparent-grandchild relationship is unlike any other.
-It’s not about authority or discipline – it’s about connection, legacy, and being a steady presence through life’s storms.
+Neil’s path to becoming a grandparenting expert was not planned – it was lived.
+As he raised his own children, he made mistakes, learned, and adapted.
+When his grandchildren arrived, he discovered something profound: the grandparent-grandchild relationship is unlike any other.
+It is not about authority – it is about connection, legacy, and being a steady presence through life’s storms.

-That’s why he writes, speaks, and advocates.
+By the time his great-great-grandchildren arrived, Neil realized he had a responsibility to share what he had learned.
+That is why he writes, speaks, and advocates.
 Because every grandchild deserves a grandparent who shows up intentionally, and every grandparent deserves the tools to make that happen.

 Author of 4 Books on Grandparenting